-Within the context of the block exemption, the non-compete concept extends to both single branding obligations and certain quantity requirements.
+Within the context of the block exemption, the non-compete concept extends to both single branding obligations and certain cases of quantity forcing.
 A quantity requirement qualifies as a non-compete obligation if it entails a direct or indirect obligation for the buyer/reseller to purchase from the supplier or an undertaking designated by the supplier more than 80% of the buyer's total purchases of the contract goods and their substitutes on the relevant market.

 Non-compete obligations benefit from the safe harbour if they are entered into for a fixed term not exceeding five years.
+Tacit renewal is permissible provided that the buyer/reseller can step out every five years with a reasonable notice and at a reasonable cost.
 Exceptions apply to scenarios where the buyer operates from premises and land owned by the supplier or leased by the supplier from third parties.

 Furthermore, Regulation 2022/720 exempts, under strict conditions, certain post-term non-compete obligations.